candlesayshi/Csound-Projects/csdwriter_class/README.md

 # csdwriter_class

 A class made for Processing to make it easier for me to write Csound documents from sketches.
-Many functions are and will likely be very specific to what I use it for, I'll note it as *specific* if it was made for a single or narrow purpose I needed at a time, and will likely be deleted from this document and the class when I complete the project.
+Often many functions are added that will likely be very specific to what I use it for.
+If they are in this list, I'll note it as *specific* if it was made for a single or narrow purpose I needed at a time, and will likely be deleted from this document and the class at a later time.

 Of course, to write a workable .csd the functions have to by triggered in a specific order.
 Some functions will make sure that it's in the correct section, but not all of them do.
 So, keep that in mind for now.